Miltonly/Streets/Robson Crescent

 Schools and catchment

-Public elementary catchment draws to Irma Coulson Public School, a one-minute drive that makes it walkable for families on the crescent itself.
-Catholic elementary students attend Our Lady of Fatima Catholic Elementary, six minutes by car.
-For secondary, public students route to Craig Kielburger Secondary School (not listed in input, but typical for Beaty), while Catholic students draw to St. Francis Xavier Catholic Secondary, also six minutes away.
-The proximity to multiple elementary options within a five-minute radius gives families flexibility depending on program fit.
+Public elementary catchment falls to Irma Coulson Public School, a one-minute drive from the crescent; Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, six minutes away.
+For secondary, public students draw to schools further afield, while Catholic students have St. Francis Xavier Catholic Secondary School within a six-minute drive.
+The proximity to Irma Coulson makes the street particularly convenient for families with younger children.

 Who this street suits